-There is nothing as irritating as having pests in the house; not just pests but bedbugs.
+There is nothing as irritating as having pests in the house, especially bedbugs.
 These little annoying organisms have such a horrible stench that can ruin your whole day.
-Just pray they don’t land near your nose.
-Anyway, bugs are things you need to get rid of like yesterday.
+Just pray they don’t land near your nose -- or anywhere near your body, for that matter.
+Just like yesterday, bedbugs are something you need to let go and get rid of immediately.
 You don’t want them to keep feeding on your blood.

 People use baking soda to get rid of bedbugs from their homes.
-To some extent, this works because of the properties of sodium bicarbonate.
+To some extent, this works because of the properties of sodium bicarbonate, baking soda's sole ingredient.

-What’s the theory behind Baking soda usage in killing bedbugs?
+What’s the theory behind using baking soda for killing bedbugs?

 Baking soda is a salt.
 It has the ability to absorb water and moisture from the environment.
 This makes it able to absorb water from bugs, making them dehydrated.
 Bugs have a waxy shell which protects them from dehydration.
 However, baking soda can absorb the fluids present in the wax and make the bug lose excess water and hence die.